aarkakumar-afk/Arka-Kumar-Akuli/README.md

 # Arka-Kumar-Akuli
-Aspiring toData Analyst passionate about transforming raw numbers into meaningful business insights.
+Aspiring to Data Analyst passionate about transforming raw numbers into meaningful business insights.
 Skilled in Power BI, MS Excel, and Python, I specialize in building dashboards, automating reports, and analyzing data for better decision-making.
 Always eager to learn, share knowledge, and solve real-world problems with data.
 # Hi 👋 I'm Arka Akuli

 ### 📊 Data to Decisions